OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/add_subtract_comp.rst

 AddSubtractComp
 ********************************************

-`AddSubtractComp` performs elementwise addition or subtraction between two or more compatible inputs.
+:ref:`AddSubtractComp <openmdao.components.add_subtract_comp.py>` performs elementwise addition or subtraction between two or more compatible inputs.
 It may be vectorized to provide the result at one or more points simultaneously.

 .. math::